markd87/markd87.github.io/_posts/2016-05-05-wave-circles.markdown

 | ![c1](/assets/cw2.gif) | ![c2](/assets/cw3.gif) | ![c4](/assets/cw4.gif) |
 | ![c1p](/assets/cw2p.gif) | ![c2p](/assets/cw3p.gif) | ![c4p](/assets/cw4p.gif) |

-We see that the wave vector corresponds indeed to the direction of propagation and wavelength ($$ \lambda=2\pi/k $$), and the wavelength is large enough the motion of the black dots looks more in phase as the wavelength is greater than the size of the sample shown.
+We see that the wave vector corresponds indeed to the direction of propagation.
+If the wavelength ($\lambda=2\pi/k$) is large enough the motion of the black dots looks more in phase, as the wavelength is greater than the size of the sample shown.

 Finally, it is also nice to see this wave pattern by showing only the black dots without the circles, then it's harder to see